 8. Line Your Tent with Foam Floor Tiles

 Stop straining your back while camping.
-Use foam floor tiles (originally designed for children’s play areas) to line the bottom of your tent.
+Use foam floor tiles (initially designed for children’s play areas) to line the bottom of your tent.
 These will provide comfort throughout your tent and cover much more space than a foam sleeping pad.

 9. Create a Salt Water Cooler

 Buying endless bags of ice isn’t economical.
 Instead, try filling a one-gallon milk jug with water and 1/4 cup salt.
-Freeze, pack into your cooler, and experience an ice block that won’t melt all over your food.
+Freeze, pack into your cooler and experience an ice block that won’t melt all over your food.